 Tableau is built specifically with retail and eCommerce operations in mind but does offer a wide range of features that any business would find useful.

-There is one feature that really sets Tableau apart from the competition — real-time data blending.
+There is one feature that sets Tableau apart from the competition — real-time data blending.

-Tableau connects directly to your business databases, then develops insights in real-time.
-It can also blend data from a range of different sources, pulling from Salesforce, Analytics, or even Excel.
-Then, the system combines to data to create informative and actionable insights into your company’s health.
+Tableau connects directly to your business databases and then develops insights in real-time.
+It can also blend data from various sources, pulling from Salesforce, Analytics, or Excel.
+Then, the system combines data to create informative and actionable insights into your company’s health.

 4. SimpleKPI